CptGit/yuris-retaliation/dev-notes.md

 end
 ```

-idk why but OnDamaged seems not working at all.
+idk why but OnDamaged seems not working for guardian tanks.

+Show an empty text box when I call ExecuteAction("SHOW_MILITARY_CAPTION", "hello", 10)

 ## Docs